cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 Perhaps not!
 The NYT reports that the majority of people who've tried the puzzle made their first guess before ever receiving a _false_ response.

 What does that have to do with software engineering?
 This is an example of _confirmation bias_; we humans tend to favor examples that _meet_ our expectations.
 But without first seeing some `false` results, how would you really build confidence in your guess?
 (Maybe _any_ sequence worked!)

+By the way, this shows an example of how cognitive bias can impact our testing.
+It's quite easy to see a lot of `true` responses and get complacent...
 </details>

 #### Accessibility